nebula-plugins/gradle-lint-plugin/README.md

 ### Running the linter

-When `nebula.lint` is applied, build scripts will be automatically linted by a task called `gradleLint` after the last task in the task graph executes.
+When `nebula.lint` is applied, build scripts will be automatically linted by a task called `lintGradle` after the last task in the task graph executes.
 Results are held until after the last task is ran, then reported in the console.

 ![gradle-lint output](docs/images/lint-output.png)